Key facts

 Career outcomes

-Whether you’re currently working in the industry or looking to move into a financial planning role, you will be prepared to enter a variety of entry-level positions including:
+Whether you are currently working in the financial services industry or a career changer looking to move into a financial planning role, this course prepares you to enter a variety of entry-level or support roles within the financial services sector.
+You will graduate with foundational skills that provide a pathway into further study or industry roles such as:

 • claims administrator